Janani-harshu/Multithreading-in-C-/README.md

 2. Thread - Thread is a light weight process.
 A process has at least one thread which is commonly called as main thread which actually executes the application code.
 A single process can have multiple threads.

 Please Note: All the threading related classes are present in System.Threading namespace.

+# Requirements
+You will need Visual Studio IDE (for programming in C# .NET) to get started.